 - The contact with the skins draws out tannin, colour and aromas and gives the wine structure and a golden to amber tone.

-- The skin contact can last from a few days to several months, which creates a broad spectrum of styles.
+- Skin contact can last from a few days to several months, which creates a broad spectrum of styles.

 - Orange wine often overlaps with natural wine, but method and philosophy are two different things.

-- Expect complex aromas and a firm, slightly astringent sensation on the palate, and serve it lightly chilled.
+- Expect complex aromas and a firm, slightly puckering palate sensation, and serve it lightly chilled.

 Frequently asked questions